 England's Robert Rock held off the challenge of Tiger Woods and Rory McIlroy to claim the biggest win of his career at the Abu Dhabi Championship.

-Rock birdied three of his first six holes to set up a one-shot victory on 13 under.
+Joint overnight leader with Woods, Rock birdied three of his first six holes to set up a one-shot victory on 13 under.

 McIlroy (69) birdied the last to finish second, while Woods struggled to find fairways or greens in his level-par 72.